-- name specifies the name of a cache configuration registered with the CacheManager service discussed in Section 16.2.1, "The JBoss Enterprise Application Platform CacheManager Service".
+- name specifies the name of a cache configuration registered with the CacheManager service discussed in Section 18.2.3, "CacheManager service configuration".
 By default, the sfsb-cache configuration will be used. - maxSize specifies the maximum number of beans that can cached before the cache should start passivating beans, using an LRU algorithm. - idleTimeoutSeconds specifies the max period of time a bean can go unused before the cache should passivate it (irregardless of whether maxSize beans are cached.) - removalTimeoutSeconds specifies the max period of time a bean can go unused before the cache should remove it altogether. - replicationIsPassivation specifies whether the cache should consider a replication as being equivalent to a passivation, and invoke any @PrePassivate and @PostActivate callbacks on the bean.
 By default true, since replication involves serializing the bean, and preparing for and recovering from serialization is a common reason for implementing the callback methods.